johnwight/Adobe-AEM-with-DTM-and-Analytics/README.md

     1. To specify the **Company**, select it from the drop-down in the field.

-    1. To specify the **Property**, select it fromt the drop-down in the field.
+    1. To specify the **Property**, select it from the drop-down in the field.
 If you have many properties, you may need to scroll to find it.

 1. Near the bottom of the **Dynamic Tag Settings** box, deselect the **Include Production Code on Author** option.